danielcorin/blog/content/posts/2023/auto-gpt.md

 >
 > NEXT ACTION:  COMMAND = google ARGUMENTS = {'input': 'current state of the financial market'}

-I let the agent do it's thing and next it wanted to analyze of the information in the results.
+I let the agent do its thing and next it wanted to analyze of the information in the results.
 It next wanted to search for "best performing stocks and ETFs in the current market".
 Once it did that, it downloaded the results of a Forbes article.
-Unfortunately, that pretty much the end of this test as it continuously tried to download the same Forbes article, even when I prompted after several failed attempts to "find some mutual funds that might be worth purchasing".
+Unfortunately, that was pretty much the end of this test as it continuously tried to download the same Forbes article, even when I prompted after several failed attempts to "find some mutual funds that might be worth purchasing".

 So, I started over, this time with the intent of being much more specific and intervening when things weren't going well.
-If felt like I wasn't making much progress on the previous run.
+It felt like I wasn't making much progress on the previous run.
 I ran the script again with the same goals.
 This time it struggled to make a decision on what to do next.